KenjiTet/MA2-Kenji-Aymeric-Data-Viz/Milestone1.md

   - We then added a new column to the DataFrame, which stored the associated poster file names for each movie.
 This new column enabled us to maintain a direct relationship between the movies and their corresponding posters.

 By following these steps, we were able to successfully attribute each movie poster from the movie_poster_per_year dataset to the appropriate movie in the movie_data_per_year dataset.
-This preprocessing enabled us to create a complete and structured DataFrame, which served as a solid foundation for subsequent data analysis and visualization tasks.
+This preprocessing enabled us to create a complete and structured DataFrame, which served as the foundation for subsequent data analysis and visualization tasks.